nationalarchives/tdr-dev-documentation/README.md

 - [tdr-dev-documentation](https://github.com/nationalarchives/tdr-dev-documentation) - For TDR development documentation
 - [tdr-design-documentation](https://github.com/nationalarchives/tdr-design-documentation) - Design decisions and wireframes

+### Prototype repos

+Prototypes and proofs of concept built during the Beta phase:

+- [tdr-prototype-json-logging](https://github.com/nationalarchives/tdr-prototype-json-logging) - Prototype of a Scala application which writes logs in a JSON format

 ### Alpha prototype repos

 Repos that were part of the final Alpha prototype: